poenneby/practical-clojure/README.md

 ## Explore the Data

-So we've been given a sample file.
-Let's start a REPL and explore the data
+Now that we have created our project we can move on to exploring the sample data in a **REPL**:

 `> lein repl`

 The clojure core library provides a large number of useful functions.

-We can easily read a file into a string
+For instance, we can easily read a file into a string like this:

 `user=> (slurp "../data/firstHundred.json")`

 But it would be more useful to have the string parsed into EDN - the Extensible Data Notation used by Clojure

-For this we need to add **cheshire** to our `project.clj` - and we'll update to clojure 1.9.0 while we're at it!
+For this we need to add [cheshire](https://github.com/dakrone/cheshire) to the `project.clj` - and we will also update to clojure 1.9.0 while we're at it!

+- Quit the repl by typing `Ctrl+D` and then open up the project.clj:

 **project.clj**
 ```